-- Water appliances or machinery such as water cooler in the southwest area
+- Water appliances or machinery such as water coolers in the southwest area

 - Parking space allocated in the south

-- Kitchen installed in the southwest direction of the property
+- The kitchen installed in the southwest direction of the property

 - More open space in the south as compared to the north

-Note – Avoid building a car park, garden, water pump, or a septic tank in the south-west direction as it is considered to be rather negative for the south-facing house.
+Note: Avoid building a septic tank, water pump, garden, or a car park in the southwest direction as it is considered to be rather negative for the south-facing house.